dikym/todo-list/README.md

 ## Usage

-To use the app, follow these steps:
+### Add Todo

-1. Enter a task in the input field at the top of the page
+1. Type the todo text in the input box.
-2. Press the "Add" button or hit enter to add the task to your list
+2. Click the "Add" button or press the "Enter" key on your keyboard.
-3. To edit a task, click on the task and make your changes in the input field that appears
-4. To delete a task, hover over the task and click the delete icon that appears on the right-hand side
+3. The new todo will be added to the list below the input box.

+### Check Todo

+1. Click the box next to the todo text you want to check.
+2. The todo will be checked and the text will be greyed out.

+### Delete Todo

+1. Click the "Delete" button next to the todo text you want to delete.
+2. The todo will be removed from the list.

+Make sure to provide clear and concise instructions on how to use the app, such as adding, checking, and deleting todo lists.
+This will help users understand how the app works.

 ## Contributing